bb-boy/learngit/readme.txt

-git is good and i like it
+it is good and i like it.
+yes i like too